petilia2002/universal-laboratory-model/README.md

-# Leveraging LLM embeddings for tabular data: case of Universal Laboratory Model to predict abnormal clinical outcomes based on routine tests (ICECCME 2025)
+# Leveraging LLM embeddings for tabular data: case of Universal Laboratory Model to predict abnormal clinical outcomes based on routine tests

 This is the implementation of the paper
 "Leveraging LLM embeddings for tabular data: case of Universal Laboratory Model to predict abnormal clinical outcomes based on routine tests".